Harvey Weinstein Is Reportedly Acting As A Paralegal As He Pleads Not Guilty (Again)

 According to Variety, disgraced movie producer Weinstein entered a plea of "not guilty" during his Monday arraignment in Manhattan.
 The charge was for sexually assaulting a woman in 2006.

-Despite the numerous charges against Weinstein, and allegations of misconduct or inappropriate behaviour by dozens of Hollywood women, his lawyer, Weinstein continues to pursue a career.
-His lawyer Benjamin Brafman told Refinery29 in a statement that Weinstein "is working diligently with his attorneys helping prepare his defence and also examining various business proposals."
+Despite the numerous charges against Weinstein, and allegations of misconduct or inappropriate behavior by dozens of Hollywood women, his lawyer, Weinstein continues to pursue a career.
+His lawyer Benjamin Brafman told Refinery29 in a statement that Weinstein "is working diligently with his attorneys helping prepare his defense and also examining various business proposals."

 Advertisement